Submission guidelines

 Can I preprint the manuscript that I plan to submit to CCN?

-Can I submit my manuscript to another publication venue (e.g., a conference or journal) or submit such a manuscript to the Extended Abstracts track?
+Can I submit my manuscript to another venue or submit a previously

 Should I submit my Proceedings submission to the Extended Abstracts track?